commercelayer/commercelayer-docs-resources/coupons/object.md

 # The coupon object

-A coupon object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/coupons endpoint</b>.
+A coupon object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/coupons` endpoint.

 ## Fields